 Once the war began, the decision was made to send many of the German legionnaires to North Africa.
 It was believed the potential for them to be loyal to Germany was too high and, as such, it would be risky to send them to fight anywhere in Europe.
 It wasn’t enough to just send them away; the Legion also decided to arrest those they suspected of being German spies.
 Those who were not arrested but considered suspicious were sent to work in projects that posed very little risk, like building roads.

 The French Foreign Legion was most heavily involved in North Africa during WWII.
-Parts of the Legion were also sent to Narvik, Norway to assist the Finnish in holding the city.
+Parts of the Legion were also sent to Narvik, Norway to assist the Norwegians in holding the city.
 However, these forces were vetted carefully to ensure there were no spies or German agents being sent.

 The French Foreign Legion and the end of World War II